 Re: Jailing a film maker

 As you will be aware, I am trying to sort out your unlawful use of a web site press statement as a method of legal service on Bare Fist .
 Your inability to understand basic premises of law concerning notification confounds me as much as your

-on lying about the content and intent of my film on this statement to justify your political ban.
+instance on lying about the content and intent of my film on this statement to justify your political ban.
 You could have had to courtesy of using my name.

 In the meantime, I give you details of an opportunity you have to have me arrested for showing the documentary you have banned.
 I will hold a public screening at 9pm on Thursday, September 30, at the Mother Bar, 333 Old Street, London, Hoxton.
-The

 along, or send a representative, to explain to the audience why they are too irresponsible to see this documentary.
 Alternatively, it may be to your nature to send a policeman to shut me up.

 I fully expect you to lie about the existence of this protest against your censorship regime.
 I would, however, warn you that the lies on the web site about my film containing "instructions" to commit murder are libellous.
 They will be

-after my victory at the Video Appeals Committee.
+pursued after my victory at the Video Appeals Committee.

 I do hope you enjoy giving a certificate the bare fist violence of Brad Pitt's The Fight Club .
 This forthcoming piece of double faced hypocrisy will of course be presented to the Appeals Committee and to the public as yet another example of

 your political suppression of documentary journals in favour of Hollywood glamorisation of violence.